cmdremily/BoronTrident/electronics/donts.md

 ## When wiring
 1. Not checking for short circuits before powering on
     * A short circuit between any combination of Ground, 5V, 12V, 24V, Live, Neutral or PE will either release the magic smoke or cause a breaker to pop, or cause a fire later.
-    * Before powering on, use a multimeter in resistance mode (100K range if applicable), between each pair of the above, make sure you see at least 1 KOhm.
+    * Before powering on, use a multimeter in resistance mode, between each pair of the above, make sure you see at a few hundred ohms
+      * Pay attention to which resistance range is selected on your multimeter if applicable.
+OL means open line, i.e. more resistance than the range can mean.
+Some multimeters show "error" or "1  ." or some thing that's not a number to mean out of range.
       * Do not use continuity mode for this
 1. Confusing "Ground", "Protective Earth" and "Neutral"
     * None of these should ever be connected together, magic smoke will escape and/or a fuse will pop, guaranteed.